 In total, an ERC refund can now be requested in 2022 for all qualifying wages paid over the six taxation quarters from April 2020 through September 2021.
 With a maximum credit of $5k per quarter in regards to 2020 wages and $7k per quarter for 2021 wages, eligible employers can receive up to $26,000 per W2 employee they retained during the eligibility period.

-Significant updates were added to the Employee Retention Credit for all income quarters in 2021.
+Significant updates were added to the Employee Retention Credit for all taxable income quarters in 2021.
 If your advisor once said you may not qualify, this may no longer be the case.
 So, don’t let rumors or misinformation guide you, and be sure to get a second opinion before you lose out on this fully refundable tax credit from the IRS.

 Both essential and non-essential businesses in any industry and even tax-exempt organizations that were affected by the pandemic can qualify for an employee retention credit.
 From restaurants with restricted dining or stores with limited capacity to manufacturers having to meet new health and safety regulations, the IRS does not discriminate.